tawney-kirkland/05-credit-recommender/README.md

 ## Objective

+Against this backdrop, the project aimed to address the following objectives:
 * Analyze Google Play App store data for a sample of ~ 22,000 apps to predict the user rating for each app
 * Develop an app recommendation engine using content-based filtering